8 Genetic Therapy Frontiers

 Early on, retroviruses were introduced for gene therapy.
 A disadvantage to retroviral vectors is that there is a risk that the retrovirus will disrupt a gene at the site of insertion into the host genome and thereby lead either to that gene’s loss of activity or to inappropriate expression.
 If it were a tumor suppressor gene or proto-oncogene then one could imagine that this may lead to cancer.
 In fact, this risk has materialized in several high-profile trials of gene therapy involving treatment of two different sex-linked recessive immunodeficiency disorders, X-linked severe combined immunodeficiency (X-SCID), in which there are few T and NK (natural killer) lymphocytes, and Wiskott-Aldrich syndrome, characterized by eczema, thrombocytopenia, immune deficiency, and bloody diarrhea.
 In those trials, enhancer elements of the retrovirus activated expression of proto-oncogenes at the site of their integration, curing the immunodeficiency but causing leukemia.

-Leber’s congenital amaurosis is a genetically heterogeneous congenital form of blindness.
+Leber congenital amaurosis is a genetically heterogeneous congenital form of blindness.
 One genetic etiology results from homozygous mutations in the gene encoding RPE65, a retinal enzyme contributing to the “photo cycle” by regenerating visual pigment involved in the detection of light by rods and cones.
-FDA-approved gene therapy consists of subretinal injection of an AAV vector expressing RPE65 cDNA—a “cDNA” is a compact, intronless version of the gene retrotranscribed from its mRNA.
+FDA-approved gene therapy (voretigene neparvovec, sold under the brand name Luxturna) consists of subretinal injection of an AAV vector expressing RPE65 cDNA—a “cDNA” is a compact, intronless version of the gene retrotranscribed from its mRNA.
+It costs $425,000 per eye.
+(There is little need for most physicians to remember the complicated brand or generic names for genetic therapies.)

 Spinal muscular atrophy is an autosomal recessive degenerative neuromuscular disorder most commonly caused by homozygous mutation of SMN1, a gene encoding a transcription factor-associated protein required for motor neuron survival.
-It can now be treated with intravenous infusion of an AAV vector expressing SMN1.
-Its current cost is $2 million.
-Shortly following its recent FDA approval, allegations of data manipulation surfaced, and top drug company executives were fired.
+It can now be treated with intravenous infusion of an AAV vector expressing SMN1 (onasemnogene abeparvovec-xioi, brand name Zolgensma).
+Its current cost is $2.1 million.
+Shortly following its FDA approval in 2019, allegations of data manipulation surfaced, and top drug company executives were fired.

-Exon inclusion therapies.
-The gene, SMN1, whose mutations are responsible for spinal muscular atrophy as noted above, has a nearly identical and adjacent gene paralog, SMN2, resulting from an evolutionary gene duplication event.
+Oligonucleotide have also been engineered to promote exon inclusion.
+The gene, SMN1, whose mutations are responsible for spinal muscular atrophy as noted previously, has a nearly identical and adjacent gene paralog, SMN2, resulting from an evolutionary gene duplication event.
 SMN2 differs by just a single translationally silent nucleotide substitution that alters its splicing.
 As a result, SMN2 is alternately spliced, skipping an internal exon required for full activity, and ordinarily only produces small amounts of intact functional protein, identical to SMN1.
 The number of SMN2 copies in the genome varies between zero and eight among different people in the population, due to highly polymorphic copy number variation in this region.
 It was observed that disease severity for patients with SMN1 mutations is inversely proportional to the number of copies of SMN2, meaning that residual expression of full length SMN2 can compensate for SMN1 mutations.
-Based on this observation, an FDA-approved therapeutic strategy was designed in which an oligonucleotide targeting an intron blocks the splicing signal that causes the exclusion of the exon in SMN2, thereby therapeutically increasing expression of full length SMN2, producing a protein identical to SMN1.
+Based on this observation, an FDA-approved therapy (nusinersen (Spinraza)) was designed in which an oligonucleotide targeting an intron blocks the splicing signal that causes the exclusion of the exon in SMN2, thereby therapeutically increasing expression of full length SMN2, producing a protein identical to SMN1.

 Genome editing.
 The human genome can be site-specifically modified.
 The general approach is to employ an engineered endonuclease (a DNase that cleaves internal to the linear molecule).
 The broken DNA molecule can then repair itself, usually by nonhomologous end-joining (NHEJ).
 When the broken ends are ligated back to together, a small deletion or insertion of variable length usually is generated.
 That by itself may be sufficient to, say, inactivate a dominant allele for an inherited disorder.